|

 Rain, when

 The weather man is promising rain.
 I think it is a promise.
 He sounded pretty excited about it.
 I'm still waiting.
-I have to plan around these natural occurances.Watering the container plants is a science and we have a

-strict schedule about that.
+I have to plan around these natural occurances.Watering the container plants is a science and we have a strict schedule about that.
 Then , there is Cricket.
 She has taken a dislike to going for a walk in the heat.
 And forget rain.
 She doesn't do that either.
 That's why I need to know when the rains will come.I have to plan her day.

 How can one small dog have two grown people be concerned about what she likes and does not like.
 Maybe we need to get jobs.
 It seem we have time on our hands .
-I would

-have to check if the schedule I would have if I worked complimented Cricket's schedule.
+I'd have to check if the schedule I would have if I worked complimented Cricket's schedule.
 Maybe working outside of the house isn't the best thing.
 It's never too late to just put a leash on Cricket and take her for a pull.
-That's the opposite of a
+That's the opposite of a walk,

 It's never too late